DA-NDI/WasteLessVR/README.md

 You have to grab and throw trash in proper container,

-recyclable and non-recyclable, you can find some trash even on the tree for a limited time
+recyclable and non-recyclable, you can find some trash even on the tree for.
+Time is limited

 You can use light beam (grip button) on object to receive hint